magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 2. To work with forms, use the `name` attribute as a selector.
 3. If an attribute is static (not auto-generated), use the `id` attribute.
 4. If you cannot use `id`, use `data-*` attributes.
-5. We recommend not to use the `class` attribute, because they are changed very often.
+5. We recommend not to use the `class` attribute, because it can be changed and not unique very often.
 6. Do not use complex hard-coded structures like `//div/div[2]//tbody//tr[1]/td[0]`, they can be unpredictably changed.
-7. Do not use enclosed text such as button or label names.
+7. Do not use enclosed text such as button or label names like `//button[contains(., "Sign in")]`

 <!-- LINK DEFINITIONS -->